man-shu/ensemble-fmri/README.md

 ## Time taken

 We ran the experiments on a CPU-based cluster with 72 nodes and 376 GB of RAM, but only used 20 parallel jobs.
+The OS was Ubuntu 18.04.6 LTS.

 The time taken for each experiment is as follows: